Previous Post: Down The Ogoki From Whiteclay Lake to Two Mile Bay

 - the 6-meter drop from Whitewater Lake to Whiteclay Lake or

-Admittedly the 2-meter drop at Eight Flume comes in a more compressed space – and we did get the sense that the 2-meter NRC figure is an underestimate.
+Admittedly the 2-meter drop at Eight Flume comes in a more compressed space – and we did get the sense that the 2-meter NRC figure is a bit of an underestimate.
 By chance, I was looking at a surface geology map superimposed on a topo (Map 23 “Thunder Bay”) put out by the Ontario Dept of Lands and Forests in 1963.
 It has the following figures: Whiteclay at 1094′ and the Ogoki Reservoir 1079″ for a difference of 15′ or 4.6 meters.

 In any case, coming down the Ogoki to Eight Flume Falls would put you exactly where you would want to be – a great campsite at the bottom of the Falls and an entry point to The Ogoki Reservoir that would probably require less effort than the Two Mile Bay route.
 If we are ever back this way, it will be the route we choose.